 Your hunt is for up to six days.
 If you shoot your bear at any time during the six days you are welcome to stay and enjoy the area’s fishing and attractions, or you can go home; it’s up to you.
 Minnesota’s bear season opens on September 1 each year.
 We do two weeks of hunting: September 1-6 and September 8-13.
 Because September 1 can fall on any day of the week, the hunts may or may not include a full weekend.
 We ask that you arrive by noon on the first day of the hunt to get settled in.
 We have a place where you can shoot your bow on the property to make sure it is sighted in.
 There is a gravel pit about 10 minutes away where you can shoot your gun if you like.
 We will have a short orientation before you head to the stand for the afternoon hunt.

-Some of the baits are accessed by logging roads in a 4×4 pickup, some are accessed by 4-wheelers.
+Some of the baits are accessed by logging roads in a 4×4 pickup, most are accessed by 4-wheelers.
 We try to give each hunter a chance to experience both.
 Generally we will not drive right to the bait, but will walk the last 75-100 yards to avoid spooking bears.
 You will get in and out as quietly as possible.
 You’ll be sitting for up to 5 hours so we have spent the extra money it takes for really comfortable stands.
 A fidgety hunter will not see as many bears.
 Some of our baits have cell service, but it’s normally poor and some don’t have any service at all.
 At most sites, you can get a text to go through, to inform your guide that you shot a bear!

 Each bait site has one treestand.
 They are normally about 15-20 yards from the bait and about 15 feet high.
 Some are ladder stands and some have climbing sticks.
 If you want to use a safety harness, please bring one.
 If a treestand will not work for you, let us know with plenty of advance notice we can set up a pop-up ground blind.
 It sometimes takes the bears a couple days to settle down when a blind is put up so we really appreciate some notice.